 You also have an Individual Election Period (IEP).
 Your IEP begins the month before your 65th birthday, includes your birth month, and continues the month after your birth month.

 - Call a plan directly.
 If you know the plan you want, this way is quick and easy.

 - Go to www.Medicare.gov and enroll through the government website.
 From there you can look up your medications, compare plans, and get your application started online.

 If you're not familiar with Medigap policies, and how they protect you from medical care liability, please review our Delaware Medigap Plans page.
 All Medigap plans are standardized.
-That means you can chose the plan you need based on best price without worrying about the benefits.
+That means you can choose the plan you need based on the best price without worrying about the benefits.